robdmc/pandashells/README.md

 dependency.
 Below is a list of all imports used across the Pandashells toolkit, and ordered according to install option.
 * `[console]`  numpy, scipy, pandas, statsmodels, gatspy, supersmoother
-* `[plotting]` numpy, scipy, pandas, statsmodels, gatspy, supersmoother, matplotlib, mpld3, seaborn
+* `[full]` numpy, scipy, pandas, statsmodels, gatspy, supersmoother, matplotlib, mpld3, seaborn

 **Important:**  If you want to use pandashells without interactive visualizations